Tonylinks/alx-system_engineering-devops/README.md

-This is about shell navigation
+This is everything about the shell.
+Specifically the bash shell.